 Transport represents around 6% of the greenhouse gas emissions in a garment’s lifecycle.
 By choosing the right modes of transport, we can reduce this impact even further.
 We use ships and trains to transport over 90% of our products from the suppliers to our warehouses.
 We also set standards to encourage the transport companies we use, to make more environmentally friendly decisions.

-We have 4,351 stores across 64 countries.
+We have 4,400 stores across 65 markets.
 As we grow, enter new markets and employ new people, we need to make sure we live up to our values across the organisation and ensure an inspiring and healthy working environment for our colleagues.
 For example, we use renewable energy in our stores, offices and warehouses wherever this is credibly available and feasible.
 We ensure the data privacy of our customers and colleagues, as well as advertising in a responsible way.

 So, what happens after the fashion leaves the store and is in your hands?
 Caring for the clothes at home represents about 26% of all of the greenhouse gas emissions in a garment’s life.
 This is why we want to inspire you to be conscious in the way you care for your clothes.
 For example, washing your garments at 30°C instead of 60°C and hanging your laundry up to dry will cut energy use – and save you money.
 Should the day come when you no longer want a garment; we consider it our job to make it as easy as possible for you to recycle it, no matter what brand or condition the garment is in.